 The visitor center is accessible to wheelchair users and provides a ramped entrance, reserved parking, and accessible restrooms.
 The 18-minute orientation movie is accessible and closed captioned for those with hearing impairments.

 The Fruita Campground has five campsites that are fully accessible by wheelchair.
 These sites are designated for wheelchair users.
 These sites may be reserved for camping from March 1 through October 31 at www.recreation.gov.
-From November through February, all campsites are first-come, first-served basis.
-They may not be available, if the campground is full.
+From November through February, all campsites are first-come, first-served basis and may not be available if the campground is full.

 The Picnic Area along the Scenic Drive has reserved parking and an accessible vault toilet.

 Many scenic overlooks and wayside exhibits are accessible to wheelchair users.

 Programs held at the Fruita Campground Amphitheater are accessible by a paved, lighted path from reserved parking spaces in the parking lot.
 Evening presentations can be enjoyed from this location.

 Talks held at the visitor center, Ripple Rock Nature Center, Petroglyph Panel, or other overlooks, are accessible to wheelchair users.
 However, ranger-led hikes or walks are generally not accessible due to the rugged terrain.